We have established six core priority areas that guide our work and planning.

 1. Best Practices in Partnerships

-The Community Partnership Office cultivates and stewards a range of partnership initiatives that are building a knowledgeable, skilled workforce for Toronto today and in the future.
+The Community Partnerships Office cultivates and stewards a range of partnership initiatives that are building a knowledgeable, skilled workforce for Toronto today and in the future.
 In doing so, we understand the importance of developing an approach that is informed by academic research, proven models of partnership, and applied best practices developed from real-world situations.
 CPO initiatives are created through the power of networks in response to social environmental factors with a problem-solving approach among multiple organizations from more than one economic sector.

 2. Community & Economic Development